Sorry, you need to enable JavaScript to visit this website.

 Bio

-Marco Solinas is an Associate Professor of Political Philosophy and Project Manager of Jean Monnet Module GOLDSTEIN: "Debunking Political Uses of Denialisms and Conspiracy Theories in EU".
-The focus of his on critical theory of society, populism and conspiracy theories.
-He completed his undergraduate and doctoral studies at the University of Florence, studying also at University of Nottingham and at Humboldt Universität zu Berlin.
+Marco Solinas is an Associate Professor of Political Philosophy – he led the Jean Monnet Module GOLDSTEIN: "Debunking Political Uses of Denialisms and Conspiracy Theories in EU" (2022-2025).
+His research is focused on critical theory of society, populism and conspiracy theories.
+Solinas completed his undergraduate and doctoral studies at the University of Florence, studying also at University of Nottingham and at Humboldt Universität zu Berlin.
 He carried out research at Institut für Philosophie an der Goethe Universität Frankfurt am Main, at the EHESS in Paris, at Ludwig-MaximiliansUniversität München, and at Università di Milano.
-Solinas is in the editorial board of Genealogy, of Consecutio Rerum and in the scientific board of La società degli individui and of Indiscipline, and he published in important international reviews including Philosophy and Social CriticismCritical HorizonsZeitscrift für kritische Theorie, Philosophisches JahrbuchTeoria politicaRevue Philosophique de LouvainZeitschrift für philosophische Forschung.
-He has edited numerous volumes and special issues on German and contemporary critical theory, among other works: Axel Honneth, Capitalismo e riconoscimento (Firenze: FUP 2010), Id., L'idea di socialismo (Milano: Feltrinelli, 2016); Rahel Jaeggi, Forme di vita e capitalismo (Torino: Resenberg & Sellier, 2016), Id. e Robin Celikates, Filosofia sociale (Milano: Mondadori 2018); he has recently edited Amy Allen, La fine del progresso (Roma: Castelvecchi, 2025).
-Solinas is the author of the monographs, also published in translation, Via Platonica zum Unbewussten (Wien-Berlin: Turia und Kant, 2012), From Aristotle’s Teleology to Darwin’s Genealogy (London-New York: Palgrave Macmillan, 2015), and Teorie cospirative e politica.
-Franz Neumann e l'autoritarismo (Roma: Castelvecchi, 2025).
+Solinas is in the editorial board of Genealogy, Consecutio Rerum and in the scientific board of La società degli individui, Il Ponte, Indiscipline; contributor of MicroMega, Solinas published in important international reviews including: Philosophy and Social CriticismCritical HorizonsZeitschrift für kritische Theorie, Philosophisches JahrbuchTeoria politicaRevue Philosophique de LouvainZeitschrift für philosophische Forschung.
+He has edited numerous volumes and special issues on German and contemporary critical theory, among other works: Axel Honneth, Capitalismo e riconoscimento (Firenze: FUP 2010), Id., L'idea di socialismo (Milano: Feltrinelli, 2016); Rahel Jaeggi, Forme di vita e capitalismo (Torino: Resenberg & Sellier, 2016), Id. and Robin Celikates, Filosofia sociale (Milano: Mondadori 2018); he has recently edited Amy Allen, La fine del progresso (Roma: Castelvecchi, 2025).
+On the specific side of conspiracism: "Conspiracy Theories: Genealogies and Political Uses", special issue on Genealogy (2024-2025, open access), edited by M. Solinas; and Manuela Caiani, Marco Solinas, Hans-Jörg Trenz (eds.), Conspiracism and Political Conflicts (London: Palgrave, 2026).
+Solinas is author of the monographs, also published in translation: Via Platonica zum Unbewussten (Wien-Berlin: Turia und Kant, 2012), From Aristotle’s Teleology to Darwin’s Genealogy (London: Palgrave, 2015), and Teorie cospirative e politica.
+Franz Neumann e l'autoritarismo (Roma: Castelvecchi, 2025, open access).

 Publications